JakobLiTe/CodeMap/README.md

 A collection of small assignments, tests, and interactive pages created as school projects.

 ### JAKTEN (directly translated to English to "The Hunt")
 A small coordinate-based game featuring keyboard movement, basic enemy AI, scoring, and a simple objective system.

+Thats all for me right now